Robert Townshend Thompson: Early and family life

 He was the only son born to the former Ann Washington (1761–1824) and her second husband, Fairfax County merchant William Thompson (d.
 1799).
 The boy's middle name honors his maternal grandfather Townshend Washington (1705–1743).
 His uncle Lund Washington was the longtime estate manager for George Washington, and another uncle, Laurence Washington (1735-1799) who died the same year as his wife Catherine Foote (and who did not have children) gave his Belmont estate in Fairfax County to Robert when he reached 18 years of age, subject to a life interest of his mother Ann, and the emancipation of certain slaves in 1801 and others when they reached 25 years of age.
-In addition to operating a store near the Occoquan river at Colchester, Virginia, his father also was a captain in the Fairfax County militia, and held various appointments to appraise estates, including that of prominent planter George Mason (which is now lost).
+In addition to operating a store near the Occoquan River at the tobacco port called Colchester, his father also was a captain in the Fairfax County militia, and held various appointments to appraise estates, including that of prominent planter George Mason (which is now lost), who also owned land fronting Belmont Bay.
 His father wrote a will shortly before his death, naming his wife as executor on behalf of their three children, but not naming them in the document.
 His sisters Elizabeth Lund Thompson (b.
 1787?) and Catherine Foote Thompson (b.
-1794?) would have inherited Belmont had Robert died before reaching 18 years old.
+1794?) would have inherited the Belmont plantation had Robert died before reaching 18 years old.

 Rev. Robert Townshend Thompson married Leah W. Kitchen, daughter of Thompson Kitchen of Fairfax County on May 9, 1822, in a service conducted by Rev. James Reid.
 Although the date of her death has been forgotten, and it occurred before the 1860 census, she may have been alive in 1856, when her father wrote his last will and testament (which indicated she had already received her inheritance).